-The existence of every company depends on the revenues it generates from the products and services it offers to its customers – whatever the company may be.
-Among all teams, the one that influences the profitability of the business the most is the sales teams and so all strategic decisions that affect the way this team operates, cannot be guided by the intuition of team leaders due to the high failure risk.
+Our companies depend on the revenues we generate from the products or services we offer to our customers.
+To put it differently, among all teams, the one that influences the profitability of your business the most is the sales team.
+Therefore, all strategic decisions that affect the way this team operates cannot be guided only by the intuition of team leaders.

-Instead while making decisions certain performance indicators must be taken into account.
-These indicators are actually numbers that can be turned into meaningful stories and actionable insights.
-But what should a company measure regarding its sales performance?
+Under those circumstances, you may take into account certain performance indicators while making decisions.
+These KPIs are numbers that can you can turn into meaningful stories and actionable insights.
+Therefore what should your organization measure regarding sales performance?

 Since you cannot manage what you do not measure, selecting the right key performance indicators (KPIs) for reporting is crucial.
-From the tactics, you use for approaching new customers and your email campaigns to your website and the use of social media channels, all elements must be reflected in your KPIs.
+In essence, the tactics you use for approaching new customers, your email campaigns, your website engagement, the use of social media channels, all elements must be reflected in your KPIs.

-However in order to identify what exactly type of KPIs you need to be paying attention to you must start by thinking about the goals that you have set and the sales mix you are using.
-Of course, the goals of each company differ and so does the performance indicators it has to measure.
-Although there is nothing as one-size-fits-all, in this post we are going to report the most important KPIs as long as the data source you can use to calculate them.
+To identify the type of KPIs you need, you must first think about the goals that you have set and the sales mix you are using.
+The goals of each company differ, and so do the performance indicators it has to measure.
+Although there is nothing as one-size-fits-all, in this article, we are going to write about the essential Sales KPIs.

 Outbound Reach KPIs

-In this section, we have included a set of metrics and sales KPIs that focus on each and every step of the sales pipeline.
-Monitoring all these steps is important while taking a closer look at your sales team performance.
+This section has a set of metrics and sales KPIs that focus on every step of the sales pipeline.
+Monitoring all these steps is essential while taking a closer look at your sales team performance.

 - Email Open Rate: The email open rate KPI measures the percentage of people who open an email from an outbound approach.

-- Email Response Rate: Out of the total number of send emails, how many receivers replied.
+- Email Response Rate: Out of the total number of emails sent, how many people replied.

-- Average/Maximum/Minimum Lead Response Time: A sales KPI regarding the time a receiver of an email, i.e. a lead, takes to reply back.
+- Average/Maximum/Minimum Lead Response Time: A sales KPI regarding the time a receiver of an email, i.e., a lead, takes to reply.

 - Average/Maximum number of follow-ups before responding: Statistics regarding the total number of contact attempts a marketer makes before receiving a response of any kind.

-- Demos scheduled: Whenever applicable, it represents the absolute number of demos scheduled during the outbound lead generation.
-It refers to those leads that have already responded and have expressed interest in company’s products but have requested for a live demonstration before considering to convert.
+- Demos Scheduled: Whenever applicable, it represents the absolute number of demos scheduled during the outbound lead generation.
+It refers to those leads that have already responded and have expressed interest in the company’s products.
+Additionally, they have requested for a live demonstration before considering to convert.

-Being able to monitor the progress of the sales team on a higher level is also important in order to get in a blink of an eye a clearer overall view of the performance without having to combine information from multiple graphs.
+Being able to monitor the progress of the sales team on a higher level is also crucial to get in a blink of an eye a more unobstructed overall view of the performance without having to combine information from multiple graphs.

-- Length of the sales cycle: The sales cycle is actually the time starting from the first contact with a potential customer until his deal is finally closed (either won or lost).
+- Length of the Sales Cycle: The sales cycle is the time starting from the first contact with a potential customer until his deal is finally closed (either won or lost).
 Its length can be interpreted as an indicator of sales team performance.
 If it is considerably lower than the average in a particular industry, it may mean that the sales team is doing a good job persuading customers to buy quicker than its competitor sales department.

 - Lead to Opportunity Conversion Rate: This Sales KPI Reflects the percentage of leads that turned into opportunities each month.